hd-epic/hd-epic.github.io/index.md

 ## Acknowledgements

-The project was supported by a uncharitable donation from Meta (Aria Project Partnership) to the University of Bristol.
+The project was supported by a unrestricted charitable donation from Meta (Aria Project Partnership) to the University of Bristol.
 Gemini Pro results are supported by a research credits grant from Google DeepMind.

 Research at Bristol is supported by EPSRC Fellowship UMPIRE (EP/T004991/1), EPSRC Program Grant Visual AI (EP/T028572/1) and EPSRC Doctoral Training Program.